Choosing First Grade Homeschool Curriculum

 We keep PE simple by doing Cosmic Kids Yoga, playing outside, going on hikes, and taking trips to the park.

-Those are our first grade curriculum choices for the year!
+Those are our first grade curriculum choices!
 We are LOVING all of our curriculum choices & are so excited to dig in deeper in all of these subjects.